 Hospital Care Improvement Program (HCIP)

-The HCIP will be implemented by Participant Hospitals and hospital-based providers.
+The HCIP will be implemented by Participant Hospitals and hospital-based physician care partners.
 The HCIP aims to: